 - Creating something of my own.
 File this under writing and video work.
 I want to do more in video that’s MY work.
 I love helping on other projects, but I have my own ideas.
 I got into video production because I wanted to tell stories.
 I’ve cast aside all my ideas in favor of…what?
 Nothing.
 What’s stopping me?
 And regular ole writing–I have two blogs that I don’t keep updated regularly.
-I can do that.
+I can change that.

 - Helping others, as cliche as it sounds.
 There’s a reason so many people say that they want to help others.
 I’ve volunteered in the past and loved being able to do something good outside of myself, while getting nothing in return.
 I recently got back into it with a local animal shelter.
 I love doing something for the greater good.
 I would extend this also to doing kind things for others, be it just a compliment, paying for someone’s meal, or going out of your way to do anything for them at all.
 Again, strangers or friends.

 Okay, this a nice list!
 But I have to actually make it happen.
 That means “doing”.
 This blog is not about theory.
 It’s about practice.
 I try to showcase when I actually do, not just when I have some pretty platitudes or pragmatic bullshit to spew.

 The doing is the hard part though.
 We all have trouble with the doing, I can say that pretty confidently.
 There may be a Thing you want to do that will give you joy, but it requires some effort.
 Effort is hard.
 Your time, your money, the mental and physical energy you exert are all valuable resources when it comes to doing.
 So valuable that you may not do The Thing because parting with those resources means more than any benefit you can get from The Thing.